 When you start shopping for a high-quality coop, you'll notice that prices can vary quite a bit.
 Generally, you can expect to invest anywhere from around $5,000 to over $12,000 for a premium, Amish-built structure.
 This range reflects differences in size, materials, and features.
 It’s helpful to think of this as a long-term investment.
 A cheaper, flimsy coop might save you money upfront, but it will likely need frequent repairs or even a full replacement within a few years.
 A well-crafted coop, on the other hand, is built to withstand the elements and keep your chickens safe, saving you stress and money over time.
 Viewing the different customizable coops available can give you a clear idea of what to expect at various price points.

-How Size and Flock Capacity Affect Cost
+How Size and Flock Capacity Impact the Price Tag

 One of the biggest factors influencing a coop's price is its size.
 A cozy coop designed for a small backyard flock of up to 10 chickens will naturally cost less than a larger model built to comfortably house 15, 20, or even 30 birds.
 Before you decide, think about your current flock and any plans for expansion.
 It’s often smarter to buy a slightly larger coop than you need right now to avoid having to upgrade later.
 A coop that gives your chickens ample room to roam, roost, and nest is essential for their health and happiness.
 Take some time to browse different in-stock coops to see how capacity and dimensions correlate with price.